-If a debt security is issued as a registered global debt security, only the depositary-e.g., DTC, Euroclear, Clearstream and CDS, each as defined under "Ownership and Book-Entry Issuance" in this prospectus-will be entitled to transfer and exchange the debt security as described in this subsection because the depositary will be the sole registered holder of the debt security and is referred to below as the "holder".
+If a debt security is issued as a registered global debt security, only the applicable depositary-e.g., DTC, Euroclear, Clearstream or CDS, each as defined under "Ownership and Book-Entry Issuance" in this prospectus-will be entitled to transfer and exchange the debt security as described in this subsection because the depositary will be the sole registered holder of the debt security and is referred to below as the "holder".
 Those who own beneficial interests in a global security do so through participants in the depositary's securities clearance system, and the rights of these indirect owners will be governed by the applicable procedures of the depositary and its participants.
 We describe book-entry procedures under "Ownership and Book-Entry Issuance" in this prospectus.

 Holders of securities issued in fully-registered form may have their debt securities broken into more debt securities of smaller denominations of not less than \$1,000, or combined into fewer debt securities of larger denominations, as long as the total principal amount is not changed.
-(Indenture Section 305) This is called an exchange.
+(Senior and Subordinated Debt Indentures Section 305) This is called an exchange.

 Holders may exchange or register the transfer of debt securities at the office of the trustee.
 Debt securities may be transferred by endorsement.
 Holders may also replace lost, stolen or mutilated debt securities at that office.
 The trustee has been appointed as our agent for registering debt securities in the names of holders and registering the transfer of debt securities.
 We may change this appointment to another entity or perform these tasks ourselves.
 The entity performing the role of maintaining the list of registered holders is called the security registrar.
 It also records transfers.
-(Indenture Section 305) The trustee may require an indemnity before replacing any debt securities.
+(Senior and Subordinated Debt Indentures Section 305) The trustee may require an indemnity before replacing any debt securities.

-Holders will not be required to pay a service charge to register the transfer or exchange of debt securities, but holders may be required to pay for any tax or other governmental charge associated with the exchange or transfer.
+Holders of senior debt securities and subordinated debt securities will not be required to pay a service charge to register the transfer or exchange of senior debt securities or subordinated debt securities, but such holders may be required to pay for any tax or other governmental charge associated with the exchange or transfer.
 The registration of a transfer or exchange will only be made if the security registrar is satisfied with your proof of ownership.

 If we designate additional transfer agents, they will be named in the prospectus supplement.
 We may cancel the designation of any particular transfer agent.
 We may also approve a change in the office through which any transfer agent acts.
-(Indenture Section 1002)
+(Senior and Subordinated Debt Indentures Section 1002)

-If the debt securities are redeemable and we redeem less than all of the debt securities of a particular series, we may block the registration of transfer or exchange of debt securities during the period beginning 15 days before the day we mail the notice of redemption and ending on the day of that mailing, in order to freeze the list of holders entitled to receive the mailing.
-We may also refuse to register transfers or exchanges of debt securities selected for redemption, except that we will continue to permit registration of transfers and exchanges of the unredeemed portion of any debt security being partially redeemed.
-(Indenture Section 305)
+If the senior debt securities or subordinated debt securities (other than LRCNs) are redeemable and we redeem less than all of the debt securities of a particular series, we may block the registration of transfer or exchange of such debt securities during the period beginning 15 days before the day we mail the notice of redemption and ending on the day of that mailing, in order to freeze the list of holders entitled to receive the mailing.
+We may also refuse to register transfers or exchanges of such debt securities selected for redemption, except that we will continue to permit registration of transfers and exchanges of the unredeemed portion of any such debt security being partially redeemed.
+(Senior and Subordinated Debt Indentures Section 305) The LRCNs may be redeemable according to the terms of the applicable supplemental indenture in respect of a series of LRCNs and applicable prospectus supplement.